How to Go Live With Web Push Notification Using PushEngage in 3 Easy Steps

 Depending your push opt-in strategy, you can choose the subscription dialog box.

-If you have an HTTPS site, then you will getting the browser default opt-in pop-up as shown below.
+If you have an HTTPS site, then you will be getting the browser default opt-in pop-up as shown below.
 The language of this pop-up is chosen based on the language preference of the browser.

 If you are an HTTP site, then you have several ways to collect the subscribers.
-You have option to select Safari Style Box, Bell or Bottom Placed Bar.
+You have the option to select Safari Style Box, Bell or Bottom Placed Bar.

 You can also check our videos on installation here –